KORIYN/FAS/README.md

-# Learning Less, Generalizing More: Frequency Activation Sparsity for Cross-domain Few-Shot Learning

-## Overview
-This repository is the official pytorch implementation of Learning Less, Generalizing More: Frequency Activation Sparsity for Cross-domain Few-Shot Learning.
+This repository is the official pytorch implementation of FAS.

-More details will be updated later...